: a perfect storm of action, horror, and B-movie cheese

 - When Leon finds a deep freeze room full of corpses infected with parasites, his reaction: "Sucks to be them."

 - Mike's appearance in this game could count as this.
 We never see his face, he shows up in a helicopter killing Ganados for two minutes, and he is killed by one of them.
-His death got to Memetic Mutation as Leon is incredibly angered by the death of a guy he never saw and met for like so little.
+His death became a meme, as Leon is incredibly angered by the death of a guy he never saw and barely even knew.

 - Leon's subsequent comm link conversation with Saddler, where he audibly shouts "Saddler, you bastard!!"...which is nonsensically censored in the captions as "Saddler, you..."